geopm/geopm/service/docs/source/geopmlaunch.1.rst

                           variables related to affinity settings for the underlying launcher.
 The user is free to provide whatever affinity settings are best for their application.

-It is recommended that at least one core is left free for the GEOPM controller thread, and if there is a free core, the controller will automatically affinitize itself to a CPU on that core when it connects with the application.
+                          It is recommended that at least one core is left free for the GEOPM controller thread, and if there is a free core, the controller will automatically
+                          affinitize itself to a CPU on that core when it connects with the application.
 When this option is specified the user is responsible for providing settings that affinitize MPI ranks to distinct CPUs.
                           Note: this requirement is satisfied by the default behavior for some launchers like Intel MPI.
 --geopm-endpoint endpoint  .. _geopm-endpoint option:

                            Prefix for shared memory keys used by the endpoint.
-                           The endpoint will be used to receive policies dynamically from the resource manager.
+                           The endpoint receives policies dynamically from the resource manager.
 The shared memory for the endpoint does not use the ``--geopm-shmkey`` prefix.
-Refer to
+                           Refer to :doc:`geopm_endpoint_c(3)
-                           :doc:`geopm_endpoint_c(3) <geopm_endpoint_c.3>` for more
+                           <geopm_endpoint_c.3>` for more detail.
-                           detail.

                            If this option is provided, the GEOPM controller will also send samples to the endpoint at runtime, depending on the Agent selected.
 This option overrides the use of ``--geopm-policy`` to receive policy values.
-This option is used by the launcher to set the GEOPM_ENDPOINT environment
+This option is used by the launcher to set the ``GEOPM_ENDPOINT`` environment
                            variable.
 The command line option will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                            geopm(7)<geopm.7:Environment>`.
 --geopm-shmkey key  .. _geopm-shmkey option:

-                    Specify a special prefix to be used with all the shared memory keys generated by the GEOPM runtime for communication with the application.
-It is not used for the endpoint.
+                    Specify a prefix to be used with all the shared memory keys generated by the GEOPM runtime for communication with the application.
+This prefix is not used for the endpoint.
                     This is useful for avoiding collisions with keys that were not properly cleaned up.
 The default key prefix is "geopm-shm".
 A shared memory key must have no occurrences of the '/' character.
 The base key is used as